MSC Divina accidents and incidents

 |08 February 2014||Coast Guard Medevacs|

 On February 8, 2014, the 71-year-old US baseball celebrity Jim Fregosi was medevaced after suffering a stroke on the ship.
 The incident occurred during a sports-themed Caribbean cruise from homeport Miami Florida.

-Jim Fregosi was ambulanced to a local hospital in George Town (Grand Cayman), then airlifted to Miami for advanced medical treatment.
-The itinerary for this MLB alumni cruise included stops in Jamaica, Grand Cayman, Mexico and Bahamas, with scheduled call ports Falmouth, George Town, Cozumel and Great Stirrup Cay Island.
+Jim Fregosi was transported by an ambulance to a local hospital in George Town (Grand Cayman), then airlifted to Miami for advanced medical treatment.
+The itinerary for this MLB alumni cruise included stops in Jamaica, Grand Cayman, Mexico, and the Bahamas, with scheduled call ports Falmouth, George Town, Cozumel, and Great Stirrup Cay Island.

 In January 2013, another US baseball celebrity (Earl Sidney Weaver) died on Celebrity Silhouette after suffering a heart attack.